Bug report #11550

 Import into PostGIS doesn't check for field named "id"

 |Operating System:||Windows 64-bit||Easy fix?:||No|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||19820|

 I am often given data that already contains a field named "ID".
 In many cases, this field is no longer a unique identifier.
 When I run "Import into PostGIS" from the processing toolbox and leave the primary key field to [not set], I receive a PostGIS error for violating a unique value constraint.
 It appears that the tool creates a column called "id" to use as a primary key, but doesn't check to see if I already have a field with that name in my data.

 Expected behavior would be that the tool automatically tries a new name (id1, id2, etc.) until it finds one that isn't already present.
 Alternatively, the tool should at least give me an option to create my own name for the primary key field so that I can avoid the issue.

 #1 Updated by Giovanni Manghi about 6 years ago

 I cannot confirm using the latest version of the Processing toolbox.
 If "id" exist in the input vector then a "id_0" column is created in the postgis table.

 Please check if you have any "processing" folder inside .qgis2/python/plugins, if yes then delete it, restart qgis and try again.

-#2 Updated by Spencer Gardner almost 6 years ago
+#2 Updated by Spencer Gardner about 6 years ago

 There is no "processing" folder in .qgis2/python/plugins but keep in mind that I'm on Windows - not sure if that makes a difference.
 I did see a "processing" folder at .qgis2/processing.
 I tried renaming that folder and running the tool again but had the same result (and a new processing folder was created).
 I found processing.log there - here is an output from my latest attempt: